top of page

 • Eliminate as many chemicals from your older German Shepherd's indoor/outdoor environment as possible, No secondhand smoke, and limit topical pesticide treatments

 • Do not over-vaccinate.
-Request a titer test instead
+Request a titer test instead.

-• Provide your older German Shepherd with an active, fulfilling lifestyle
+• Provide your older German Shepherd with an active, fulfilling lifestyle.

 • Do regular wellness checks with a trusted veterinarian.

-Final words: My final words on this subject are brief, the best way to help your older German Shepherd live his best life is to avoid cancer altogether by being proactive about his health and wellbeing.
+Final words: My final words on this subject are brief: the best way to help your older German Shepherd live his best life is to avoid cancer altogether by being proactive about his health and well-being.
 Still, if he should end up with cancer, then the next best thing you can do for him is to follow the advice of your veterinarian and be with him every step of the way, regardless of how much time he may or may not have.

 To listen to the coinciding podcast episode, click on the link: https://www.buzzsprout.com/1771634/9572249